-Thus: A cheerful disposition, even temperament, self-reflection and contemplation, a quiet mind, purity of bhava include austerities of the mind.
+Thus: A cheerful disposition, an even temperament, self-reflection and contemplation, a quiet mind, and purity of bhava make up austerities of the mind.

-Human mind is always talking.
+The human mind is always talking.
 It is not possible to listen to your mind if you are talking as well.
-It is, furthermore, impossible to quiet your mind if you are not paying attention to what it is saying.
+It is, furthermore, impossible to quieten your mind if you are not paying attention to what it is saying.
 And, in order to listen to your mind, you must be quiet.
-Quietude of the speech is paramount to attain complete quiescence of the mind.
+Quietude of speech is paramount to attain complete quiescence of the mind.

 As part of the practice of silence, you need to start with small periods first.
 The shortest being at least one straight stretch of twenty-four hours.
 If you are merely observing silence of the speech by refraining from speaking, you are only fifty percent there.
 The practice involves observing complete silence; that means, not holding any type of conversation.
 Carefully examine the chart below:

-As an analogy, think of taking your driving test.
-When you are behind the wheel with the testing officer next to you, it is clear to you that certain mistakes are considered “Instant Failure” items while there are other points where a degree of leniency is used.
-If you fail to indicate while turning or fail to check your blind spot when changing lanes, for example, your test is terminated right that moment and you are asked to turn back.
-Whereas, if you are not ultra vigilant in constantly checking your rear and side-view mirrors and are only doing so intermittently, you may still get a pass.
+As an analogy, think of taking a driving test.
+When you are behind the wheel with the testing officer next to you, it is clear to you that certain mistakes are considered ‘Instant Failure’ items while there are other points where a degree of leniency is used.
+If you fail to indicate while turning or fail to check your blind spot when changing lanes, for example, your test is terminated right at that moment and you are asked to turn back.
+Whereas, if you are not ultra vigilant in constantly checking your rear and side-view mirrors and are only doing so intermittently, you may still pass.

-Similarly, all practices henceforth are going to have items classified as “Instant Failure”, “Warning”, and “Need Improvement”.
-Under the Impact column in the table above, red markings are instant failure, yellow, warning, and green are to be taken as areas for improvement.
+Similarly, all practices henceforth are going to have items classified as ‘Instant Failure’, ‘Warning’, and ‘Need Improvement’.
+Under the Impact column in the table above, red markings are an instant failure, yellow, a warning, and green are to be taken as areas for improvement.